shellphish/ictf-website/index.md

 In December 2021, we themed the competition around Decentralized Finance (DeFi), while operating under the duress introduced by COVID.

-In 2022, we didn't have a competition, largely due to the impact of COVID on all of Shellphish's activities.
+In 2022, we didn't have a competition, largely due to the impact of COVID-19 on all of Shellphish's activities.
 -->

 <!--